watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_install_docker.md

 1. Go to the [downloads](https://podman-desktop.io/downloads) page and download the binary suitable for your machine
 2. Follow the steps listed in the [procedure](https://podman-desktop.io/docs/podman/installing#procedure) section to perform the necessary checks and install podman along with other necessities.

-Once installed , Podman initializes a machine with standard configuration and your Podman Desktop dashboard should show `Podman is running` like below
+Once installed, Podman initializes a machine with standard configuration and your Podman Desktop dashboard should show `Podman is running` like below

 <img src="./assets/podman_machine_running.png" width="300" height="100"/>